 Ensure that opportunities to participate are available to all employees, regardless of age, cultural or religious practices, gender, sexual orientation and disability status.
-In certain cases, a selected strategy might focus on one part of the population more than another (for example, a breast cancer awareness campaign might target female employees), but promote inclusiveness to the greatest extent possible.
+In certain cases, a selected strategy might focus on one part of the population more than another.
+For example, a breast cancer awareness campaign might target employees who need breast cancer screenings.
+Promote inclusiveness to the greatest extent possible.